Obituary for Stephen Bode

 Mr. Stephen F. Bode, age 75 years, of St. Martins, died Monday, March 27, 2017, at Heisinger Bluffs, surrounded by family, after a long, hard-fought battle with Lewy Body Disease.

-Steve was born September 16, 1941, in St. Louis, the son of Fred F. and Esther M. Scheppers Bode.
+Steve was born September 16, 1941, in St. Louis, the oldest son of Fred F. and Esther M. Scheppers Bode.

 He was married on May 1, 1965, at Immaculate Conception Catholic Church, to Kay Bryan, who survives at the home.